LiF-x/lifxmod.com/FAQ/index.md

 1.  goto table "moveable_objects" and use the object id from objects patch with this query (replacing "Where ID = 72125" with the ID provided by the last step)

-       SELECT * FROM lif_10.movable_objects WHERE ID = 72125
-        ORDER BY ID DESC LIMIT 1000;
-       SHOW TABLE STATUS LIKE 'movable_objects';
+       SELECT * FROM lif_10.movable_objects WHERE ID = 72125 ORDER BY ID DESC LIMIT 1000;SHOW TABLE STATUS LIKE 'movable_objects';

 **Finding the container and ensure Object type id Match using your container ID**

 1.

-        SELECT * FROM containers WHERE ID = 72584
+        SELECT * FROM containers WHERE ID = 72584 LIMIT 1000;SHOW TABLE STATUS LIKE 'containers';
-         LIMIT 1000;
-        SHOW TABLE STATUS LIKE 'containers';
 2. Goto the items table and use your container ID with the following query, any items inside the cart will show up. in this case cart is empty so no need to transfer items to new container.

     SELECT * FROM items WHERE ContainerID = 72584 ORDER BY ObjectTypeID ASC LIMIT 1000;SHOW TABLE STATUS LIKE 'items';